The asymptotic expansion of the spacetime metric at the event horizon: Introduction

-Let us give a brief motivation why the initial data $(\s, V)$ are correct for this characteristic Cauchy problem, by showing how the spacetime metric at the horizon and the one-form $\o$ are constructed from $(\s, V)$.
-Given an initial data set $(\H, \s, V)$, note that the quadratic form
+Let us give a brief motivation why the data $(\s, V)$ are correct for this characteristic Cauchy problem, by showing how the spacetime metric at the horizon and the one-form $\o$ are constructed from $(\s, V)$.
+Given a data set $(\H, \s, V)$, note that the quadratic form

 for any $X, Y \in T_p\H$ is a \emph{lightlike} metric at $\H$, i.e.\ $g(X, X) \geq 0$ and

 Moreover, defining

 we have